 Plan or Strategy Provision of Act or Statutory Instrument Crime and Disorder Reduction Strategy SS.
 5 and 6 of the Crime and Disorder Act 1998.
-Development plan documents 1 S. 15 of the Planning and Compulsory Purchase Act 2004.
-Licensing Authority Policy Statement S. 349 of the Gambling Act 2005.
-Plans and alterations which together S. 54 of the Town and Country Planning comprise the development Plan (saved Act 1990. plans etc.) Sustainable Community Strategy S. 4 of the Local Government Act 2000.
-Medium Term Financial Strategy S. 4(1)(b) of the Functions Regulations Treasury Management Strategy S. 4(1)(b) of the Functions Regulations Asset Management and Capital Strategy S. 4(1)(b) of the Functions Regulations The Corporate Plan 2 S. 4(1)(c) of the Functions Regulations Statement of Licensing Policy2 S. 5 Licensing Act 2003 and S. 4(1)(c) of the Functions Regulations Single Equality Scheme2 S. 149 Equality Act 2010 and S. 4(1)(c) of the Functions Regulations Any other plan or strategy whose S. 4(1)(c) of the Functions Regulations adoption or approval is, by virtue of Regulation 5(1) of the Functions Regulations, a matter for determination by the authority (subject to Regulation 5(2))
+Development Plan documents 1 and the S. 15 of the Planning and Compulsory plans and alterations which together Purchase Act 2004. comprise the Development Plan Licensing Authority Policy Statement S. 349 of the Gambling Act 2005.
+Medium Term Financial Strategy S. 4(1)(b) of the Functions Regulations Treasury Management Strategy S. 4(1)(b) of the Functions Regulations Asset Management and Capital Strategy S. 4(1)(b) of the Functions Regulations The Corporate Plan 2 S. 4(1)(c) of the Functions Regulations Statement of Licensing Policy S. 5 Licensing Act 2003 and S. 4(1)(c) of the Functions Regulations

-1 This does not include the Local Development Scheme nor the Statement of Community Involvement.
+$^{^{\}rm 1}$ This does not include the Local Development Scheme nor the Statement of Community Involvement.

-2 This is not mandatory.
+2 This is not required by law.